DavidTortajadaLatorre/DIE-Project/Project2.md

 **Fifth Aim: More training cycles**

 This might not be the best approach since we would be breaking the rules: trying to beat the model in efficiency not size/computer resources.
-However, I think that just augmenting the number of training cycles
+However, We think that just augmenting the number of training cycles and therefore the trainig time by some minutes is an assumable option.